angeloxenakis/ngrx-sandbox/README.md

-# ClickUp Weather
+# ClickUpWeather

 ## Info
 ClickUp weather is a small app with a table component that loads in weather data.
-You can sort this table by any of it's columns, and search for a specific weather condition to filter the list down to your search results.
+You can sort this table by any of its columns, and search for a specific weather condition to filter the list down to your search results.

 ## File Tour